zack-bitcoin/amoveo-mining-pool/README.md

 Amoveo Mining Pool
 ===========

+Warning, if you are re-syncing your amoveo full node, make sure to turn off the mining pool first.

 This is a mining pool for the [Amoveo blockchain](https://github.com/zack-bitcoin/amoveo).

 You must be in `sync_mode:normal().` in order to run the mining pool.